w3f/polkadot-wiki/docs/getting-started.md

 The Polkadot network uses a sharded model where shards - called "[parachains](learn-parachains)" - in the network have unique state transition functions (STF).
-Based on Polkadot's design, as long as a chain's logic can compile to Wasm, then it can connect to the Polkadot network as a parachain.
+Based on Polkadot's design, as long as a chain's logic can compile to Wasm and adheres to the Relay Chain API, then it can connect to the Polkadot network as a parachain.

 Polkadot has a Relay Chain acting as the main chain of the system.
 Parachains construct and propose blocks to validators on the Relay Chain, where the blocks undergo rigorous availability and validity